-From time to time, there are Presidential proposals, proposals of various federal committees, and legislative proposals in the Congress and in the states that, if enacted, could alter or amend the tax matters referred to herein or adversely affect the marketability or market value of the 2024 Series EF Bonds.
-Further, such proposals may impact the marketability or market value of the 2024 Series EF Bonds simply by being proposed.
+From time to time, there are Presidential proposals, proposals of various federal committees, and legislative proposals in the Congress and in the states that, if enacted, could alter or amend the federal and state tax matters referred to herein or adversely affect the marketability or market value of the 2025 Series CD Bonds or otherwise prevent holders of the 2025 Series CD Bonds from realizing the full benefit of the applicable tax exemption (if any) of interest on the 2025 Series CD Bonds.
+Further, such proposals may impact the marketability or market value of the 2025 Series CD Bonds simply by being proposed.
 It cannot be predicted whether or in what form any such proposal might be enacted or whether if enacted it would apply to bonds issued prior to enactment.
-In addition, regulatory actions are from time to time announced or proposed and litigation is threatened or commenced which, if implemented or concluded in a particular manner, could adversely affect the market value or marketability of the 2024 Series EF Bonds.
-It cannot be predicted whether any such regulatory action will be implemented, how any particular litigation or judicial action will be resolved, or whether the 2024 Series EF Bonds would be impacted thereby.
-Under any of the forgoing circumstances, the Administration has no obligation to redeem or to increase the rate of interest paid on the 2024 Series EF Bonds.
+In addition, regulatory actions are from time to time announced or proposed and litigation is threatened or commenced which, if implemented or concluded in a particular manner, could adversely affect the market value, marketability or tax status of the 2025 Series CD Bonds.
+It cannot be predicted whether any such regulatory action will be implemented, how any particular litigation or judicial action will be resolved, or whether the 2025 Series CD Bonds would be impacted thereby.
+Under any of the forgoing circumstances, the Administration has no obligation to redeem or to increase the rate of interest paid on the 2025 Series CD Bonds.

-Purchasers of the 2024 Series EF Bonds should consult their tax advisors regarding any pending or proposed legislation, regulatory initiatives or litigation.
-The opinion referred to herein is based upon laws, regulations, rulings and decisions in effect as of the date of delivery of the 2024 Series EF Bonds.
+Purchasers of the 2025 Series CD Bonds should consult their tax advisors regarding any potential, proposed or pending legislation, regulatory initiatives or litigation.
+The opinion referred to herein is based upon laws, regulations, rulings and decisions in effect as of the date of delivery of the 2025 Series CD Bonds.